JohnDeere/work-tracker/work-tracker-servlet/README.md

 ```

 ## Connection Limits
 Request Bouncer requires Connection Limits to determine whether to reject a work if the work exceeds a particular limit.
-By default, `ConnectionLimits` provides limits for `same session`, `same user`, `same service` and the `total`.
+By default, `ConnectionLimits` provides limits for `same session`, `same user`, `same service` and `total`.
 You can also provide your own limits as follows:

 ```java
 public class WorkTrackerContextListener extends WorkContextListener {